skurhse/bass/README.md

 The twelve-factor app is a methodology for building software-as-a-service apps that:

-- Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;
+- Use declarative formats for setup automation.
-- Have a clean contract with the underlying operating system, offering maximum portability between execution environments;
+- Have a clean contract with the underlying operating system.
-- Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration;
+- Are suitable for deployment on modern cloud platforms.
-- Minimize divergence between development and production, enabling continuous deployment for maximum agility;
+- Minimize divergence between development and production.
-- Can scale up without significant changes to tooling, architecture, or development practices.
+- Can scale up without significant changes.

 ### 3. List the twelve factors of a twelve factor application.